Malignant mixed Mullerian tumor

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-Presently, there are no known hereditary causes of mixed Mullerian tumor.
-Researchers have identified some risk factors for the development of this type of tumor.
+Presently, most mixed Mullerian tumors (MMMT) are thought to occur by chance.
+There have been rare reports of MMMT developing in individuals with Lynch syndrome, a condition in which individuals have a genetic predisposition to develop certain cancers, including uterine cancer.
+Researchers have identified other risk factors for the development of this type of tumor.
 These risk factors include: nulliparity, older age ( > 50 years old), obesity, exposure to estrogen and long term use of tamoxifen.
 Oral contraceptive use has been found to help lower the risk of developing a malignant mixed Mullerian tumor.

 Last updated: 12/10/2012